techidaily/site-facebook/source/_posts/bridging-social-media-and-streaming-services-for-spotify.md

  Once accepted, a small player will appear at the bottom of your screen where you can pause, play, and control track shuffling.
 Now you can scroll through your feed and browse Facebook without switching to the Spotify app.

- If you're concerned about what is being shared between Spotify and Facebook, there are ways you can[limit the amount of data that Facebook shares with Spotify](https://www.makeuseof.com/stop-facebook-sharing-data-with-spotify/) .
+ If you're concerned about what is being shared between Spotify and Facebook, there are ways you can [limit the amount of data that Facebook shares with Spotify](https://www.makeuseof.com/stop-facebook-sharing-data-with-spotify/) .

 ## Listen to Spotify Using the Facebook App